openebs/longhorn/README.md

 #### With TGT frontend

-User need to make sure the host has `iscsiadm` installed.
+User needs to make sure the host has `iscsiadm` installed.
 Run following command to check:
 ```
 iscsiadm --version
 ```